Ebay

 Henry: Hello again,

-this, other than suggesting that I only put the multi-buy
+suggesting that I only put the multi-buy promotion on after

-promotion on after the sale was made, which we know isn't the
+the sale was made, which we know isn't the case.
+I've found

-case.
-I've found another instance of this in today's sales.
-I
+another instance of this in today's sales.
+I suspect that

-suspect that they will blame it on a 'glitch,' when they call
+they will blame it on a 'glitch,' when they call back

 the recording of the calls here: